Nobel awards season comes to an end with economics prize

 The prize — officially known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel — wasn't created by the prize founder, but it is considered to be part of the Nobel stable of awards.

-The laureates receive them at elegant ceremonies on Dec.
+The literature prizes — one for 2018 and one 2019 —were given to Poland's Olga Tokarczuk and Austria's Peter Handke, after no prize was awarded last year due to sex-abuse allegations that rocked the Swedish Academy.

+Ethiopian Prime Minister Abiy Ahmed won the Peace Prize in recognition of his efforts to end his country's two-decade border conflict with Eritrea.

+All but the winner of the Peace Prize receive their awards on Dec.
 10 — the anniversary of Nobel's death in 1896 — in Stockholm.
+The winner of the Peace Prize receives the award in Oslo, Norway.

 Comments